adambedingfield/weather-dashboard/README.md

 5 Day forecast plans out the upcoming weather with information on the temperature and humidity.
 ![5dayforecast](assets/images/5dayweather.png)

 The left side holds where the user can input a city to be displayed.
-Searched cities are the displayed under the clear cities button.
+Searched cities are then displayed under the clear cities button.
 Clicking the clear cities button will clear the local storage of the user and any cities displayed below.
 ![Search](assets/images/searchside.png)